simeononsecurity/simeononsecurity.ch/content/articles/networking-over-long-distances_-understanding-cabling-types/index.en.md

 * **Bandwidth management**: Satellite communication typically has limited bandwidth, so efficient management is necessary to prioritize critical applications and avoid congestion.
 * **Security**: As with any form of communication, security measures should be implemented to protect sensitive data transmitted over satellite networks.

 Wrapping up, satellite communication offers invaluable applications and benefits in remote areas.
-Despite the challenges, it provides a lifeline for connectivity, emergency communication, and internet access, empowering individuals and communities in even the most isolated locations.
+Despite the challenges, it provides a lifeline for connectivity, emergency communication, and internet access, helping individuals and communities in even the most isolated locations.

 ### Challenges and Solutions for Implementing Satellite Networks